Home » Course » Breakfast + Brunch » Pancakes » Savory Chickpea Pancake – Flatbread (GF)

 The Filling

-Fill your pancake with whatever you have handy or plan on picking up some special ingredients to make this extra special for yourself, friends and family.
+Fill your chickpea pancake with whatever you have handy, or pick up some favorite ingredients to make this extra special for yourself, friends, and family.

 Mix and match any of these ingredients: